RoundLab/LabDocumentation/README.md

 - Be considerate, try not to take more computational resources than you need for interactive sessions and don't leave long running sessions if you aren't actively using them.

 ## Starting an interactive shell session on Round Lab node
-1. Log on to notchpeak cluser with your method of choice. **One** of:
+1. Log on to notchpeak cluster with your method of choice. **One** of:
    1. Using "Terminal" on Mac: `ssh Your_uNID@notchpeak.chpc.utah.edu`
    2. Using a Terminal from OnDemand Portal from CHPC: [https://ondemand.chpc.utah.edu](https://ondemand.chpc.utah.edu).
 Go to "Clusters" -> ">_Notchpeak Shell Access"
    3. Using Fastx Web client: In browser navigate to: [https://notchpeak1.chpc.utah.edu:3443](https://notchpeak1.chpc.utah.edu:3443).
 Click "Launch Session" and choose any terminal or virtual desktop you prefer.